GustavAlber/cFS/README.md

   EVS Port1 1980-012-14:03:21.70903 66/1/HELLO_APP1 1: Use APP0 result
 ```

-As soon as one of the applications receives a incorrect value, the Instances might constent to use another apps result.
+As soon as one of the applications receives an incorrect value, the Instances might consent to use other apps' results.
 The faulty app will through the voting process recognize its incorrect behavior and will initiate a restart.
-While restarting the Programm will switch to error mode and the values will be handed through.
-After the faulty app is restartet, it will communicate its recovery and the Programm should continue as normal:
+While restarting the Program will switch to error mode and the values will be handed through.
+After the faulty app is restarted, it will communicate its recovery and the Programm should continue as normal:

 A correct output will look like:
 ```
   EVS Port1 1980-012-14:03:24.70875 66/1/HELLO_APP1 1: hello App 1 Votind APP0 down27.120000
   EVS Port1 1980-012-14:03:24.70878 66/1/HELLO_APP0 1: hello App 0 Votind APP0 down27.120000